Completed by-law reviews

 • Increasing the current ten-year vehicle age limit to 12 model years for taxicab vehicles that are fully wheelchair accessible, fully electric or hybrid

-Future work includes reviewing the feasibility of implementing a City of Ottawa operated centralized dispatch system respecting on-demand accessible taxicab service and reporting back to Council before the end of the proposed three-year pilot project.
+A City of Ottawa centralized dispatch system respecting on-demand accessible taxicab service has been established.
+Future work includes reporting back to Council before the end of the proposed three-year pilot project.

 By-law and Regulatory Services expects to report annually on the changes made to improve on-demand accessible taxicab service in Ottawa.